psyked/portfolio-2018/src/posts/missapplication-of-terminology/index.md

 <h3 style="margin-top: 0pt">or, When is your <abbr title="Content Management System">CMS</abbr> not a <abbr title="Content Management System">CMS?</abbr></h3>
 Computer-orientated terminology tends to get thrown around like buzzwords, it seems.
 Not only by people who don't really know what they're talking about - but also by those that <em><del></del>should</em>.
 And, like buzzwords, they convey an idea - not a technical specification.
 If you haven't heard of a CMS or a CDP however, you might be left in the dark.
 <h3>but Buzzwords are cool - they're easy <em>and</em> indeterminate.</h3>
 Sure, saying 'CMS' or 'Content Management System' is easier than describing what you mean all the time - but suppose both parties have completely different ideas of what to expect from a 'Content Management System'.
 After all, what does your 'Content Management System' do?
 Does it manage your content for you - or help you manage your content?
 Does it even do that?
 Is it just a facilitator for creating content?
 Drawing up lengthy technical specifications may help, but throw a client-who-uses-misunderstood-buzzwords into the mix and you're in for a bumpy ride.
-Chances are you'll both assume different functionality.<!--more-->
+Chances are you'll both assume different functionality.
 <h3>So?</h3>
 So, imagine you have what's called a 'Content Management System' - what should it do?   <abbr title="In my opinion">IMO</abbr>, the humble <strong>Dreamweaver </strong>is a great example of a Content Management System.
 You can manage files and folders to your hearts' content.